Skip to content

 1. Confirm Python Version

-Assuming you have already installed Python, enter the following content in the Linux command line to confirm the Python version:
+Assuming you have already installed Python, enter the following in the Linux command line to confirm the Python version:

 Bash